Finding The Right Garden Designer For Your Project

 *More about the APL and the accreditation process can be found here:

-**During this conversation you should reasonably expect to have a discussion around your budget to ensure that your expectations are realistic taking into account the size of your space and the length of your wish list.
+**During this conversation you should reasonably expect to have a discussion around your budget to ensure that your expectations are realistic, accounting for the size of your space and the length of your wish list.
 Some designers also have a minimum budget they are prepared to work with (often included on their websites).

 by Hannah Phillips 19 July 2024